pdm-project/pdm/docs/usage/uv.md

 - Update strategies other than `all` and `reuse` are not supported.
 - Editable requirement must be a local path.
 Requirements like `-e git+<git_url>` are not supported.
 - `excludes` settings under `[tool.pdm.resolution]` are not supported.
+- Cross-platform lock targets are not supported by uv resolver, i.e., you can lock for platforms that are different from the current.